 If you created a holiday plan some years back, you may consider revising it because what worked for your child when five years old won’t make sense when they get older.
-When you want to modify your holiday co-parenting program, you may need to seek the legal advice of an experienced family law attorney from New York Family Law Group.
+When you want to modify your holiday co-parenting program, you may need to seek the legal advice of an experienced child custody lawyer from the New York Family Law Group.

 Talk To Your Children